 If you were choosing the music for Serial, you could use those three adjectives to help judge which music is appropriate for the show.
 Is this the most sophisticated method for scoring podcasts?
 No. But does it work?
 Absolutely.

 3 types of podcast music you need for your show

 Music does three basic jobs in podcasts: it helps with the intro, lives in the background of certain segments, and closes the show.

-This section provides some context for each type of podcast music and provides some guidance for choosing the right tunes.
+This section provides some context for each type of royalty free podcast music and provides some guidance for choosing the right tunes.